 Teachers become intimately aware of each student’s contribution to the collective community, encouraging collaboration while respecting individual students’ pace and performance.
 The practical skills and more academic understandings that students will inevitably need to succeed as they continue upward in The Learning Spiral emerge organically out of the investigations themselves.
 In this way, learning becomes an experience of discovery, of invention, and of wonder.

 Early School Program Highlights:

 - The program serves girls two to four years of age and boys two to five and is the only one of its kind in the Charleston area.

-- All lead teachers and the director are fully qualified, holding masters degrees in education.
+- All lead teachers and the director are fully qualified and hold master’s degrees in education.
 They work collaboratively to provide a prepared environment that promotes individualized learning through hands-on participation.

 - Children are offered French class daily.
 Because young children best learn a second language through conversation, students are exposed to French through a modified immersion approach.

-- The Early Education Center features an atelier, or arts space for the young students to weave creativity into their daily explorations.
-It is overseen by the atelierista—or arts teacher—who encourages the children to express their knowledge and observations through song, movement and art.
+- The Early School features an atelier—or arts space—for the young students to weave creativity into their daily explorations.
+It is overseen by the atelierista—or arts teacher—who encourages the children to express their knowledge and observations through song, movement, and art.